- Ph.D., American Studies, Brown University, 2021.

 - “Hopeless Maniacs, Physical Wrecks: Ruined Women and the ‘Oriental Cult’ Scare, 1900-1918.”
 Mid-Atlantic Popular and American Culture Association.
 Philadelphia, PA, November 2011.

-- “Re-Collecting the Lost Museum: Curious Afterlives of Natural History Specimens” with the Jenks Society for Lost Museums.
+- Jenks Society for Lost Museums, “Re-Collecting the Lost Museum: Curious Afterlives of Natural History Specimens.”

 - John Nicholas Brown Center for Public Humanities & Cultural Heritage, Providence, RI, May 2015.